emedvedev/attention-ocr/README.md

 Load weights from the latest checkpoints and export the model into the `./exported-model` directory.

+**Note**: During training, it is possible to pass parameters describing the dimensions of the input images (-max-width, --max-height, etc.).
+If you used them during training, make sure to also pass them to the `export` command.
+Otherwise the exported model will not work properly when serving (next section).

 ### Serving

 Exported SavedModel can be served as a HTTP REST API using [Tensorflow Serving](https://github.com/tensorflow/serving).
 You can start the server by running following command: